ojeda-e/synthbiodata/docs/data-types/adme-data.md

 # ADME Data

 !!! warning
-    This page offers a concise overview of ADME data for reference purposes on how `synthbiodata` generates datasets for each property.
+    This page offers a concise overview of ADME data for reference purposes on how `synthbiodata` generates datasets for molecular properties.
 It is **not** intended to be a comprehensive educational resource or a detailed scientific guide.

 When developing and testing new drugs, it is essential to understand how a compound behaves within the body to evaluate its safety and potential toxicity.